ankumar/architecture/README.md

   * A [big ball of mud](http://www.laputan.org/mud/) is a software system that lacks a perceivable architecture.
 Although undesirable from a software engineering point of view, such systems are common in practice due to business pressures, developer turnover and code entropy.
 They are a type of design anti-pattern.

 ## Microservices
-Decomposing an Application into Services;designing Modularity & Interfaces
+Decomposing an Application into Services; designing Modularity & Interfaces

 From https://microservices.io/
 Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are